moris071651/flappy-dino/README.md

 # Flappy Dino
 ## What Is Flappy Dino?
-It is a game just like Flappy bird but instead of a bird, it is a Dino ([pterodactyl](https://en.wikipedia.org/wiki/Pterodactylus) to be exact).
+It is a game just like Flappy bird, but instead of a bird, it is a Dino ([pterodactyl](https://en.wikipedia.org/wiki/Pterodactylus) to be exact).

 ## Is It Fun?
 Yes, it is.